leighs-hammer/react-folder-structure/README.md

 OR Of course you could leve it installed if you like it. or just globally install it.
 `npm install -g react-folder-structure --save`

+## Optional
+You may be used to the layout of folders and sure they wont cause any havoc for your project.
+Running this command will just copy the folders into the source directory.

+### Copy to SRC!
+`cp -R src/_boilerplate/* src/`

+### Remove _boilerplate
+`rm -rf src/_boilerplate`

 ## Folder Structure:

 ```